Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Results

-Although Theorem \ref{thm:main} provides a general condition for robustness with provable tightness, it is formulated somewhat implicitly in terms of type-II error probabilities of QHT.
-To gain a more intuitive and operationally convenient perspective, we wish to derive a condition for robustness in terms of the canonical measure of the difference between quantum states, namely the trace distance between $\sigma$ and $\rho$.
-Assuming that the benign and adversarial states are both pure states, an explicit robustness condition in terms of the trace distance can be derived as a corollary of Theorem \ref{thm:main}.
+Although Theorem \ref{thm:main} provides a general condition for robustness with provable tightness, it is formulated as a semidefinite program in terms of type-II error probabilities of QHT.
+To get a more intuitive and operationally convenient perspective, we wish to derive a condition for robustness in terms of a meaningful notion of difference between quantum states.
+Specifically, based on Theorem~\ref{thm:main}, here we derive robustness conditions expressed in terms of Uhlmann's fidelity $F$, Bures distance $d_{\mathrm{B}}$ and in terms of the trace distance $T$.
+To that end, we first concentrate on pure state inputs and will then leverage these bounds to mixed states.
+Finally, we show that expressing robustness in terms of fidelity or Bures distance results in a tight bound for both pure and mixed states, while for trace distance the same can only be claimed in the case of pure states.\\